Robust Multi-Task Learning with Excess Risks: Multi-Task Learning with Excess Risks

 \subsection{Theoretical Analysis}

+In this section, we analyze ExcessMTL theoretically, and verify its soundness with three key properties: ExcessMTL i) converges at the same rate as MGDA and GroupDRO (\Cref{thm:convergence}), ii) converges to Pareto optimal solutions in convex cases (\Cref{co:pareto-optimal}), iii) converges to Pareto stationary solutions in non-convex cases (\Cref{thm:convergence_nonconvex}).

-To validate the theoretical soundness of \Cref{algo:main}, we analyze its convergence property. \Cref{algo:main} takes inspiration from the online mirror descent algorithm~\citep{nemirovskij1983problem}, where the update of parameter $\theta$ and weights $\alpha$ corresponds to online gradient descent and online exponentiated gradient respectively.
-With established results~\citep{nemirovski2009robust} in the online learning literature, we show that \Cref{algo:main} converges at the rate $\cO(1/\sqrt{t})$. \begin{restatable}[Convergence]{theorem}{convergence} Suppose (i) each task-specific loss $\ell_i$ is L-Lipschitz, (ii) $\ell_i$ is convex on the model parameter $\theta$, (iii) $\ell_i$ bounded by $B_\ell$ and (iv) $\|\theta\|_2$ is bounded by $B_\theta$.
-At time step $t$, let $\bar{\theta}^{(1:t)}\coloneqq \frac{1}{t}\sum_{\tau=1}^t{\theta^{(\tau)}}$, then
+\Cref{algo:main} takes inspiration from the online mirror descent algorithm~\citep{nemirovskij1983problem}, where the update of parameter $\theta$ and weights $\alpha$ corresponds to online gradient descent and online exponentiated gradient respectively.
+With established results~\citep{nemirovski2009robust} in the online learning literature, we show that \Cref{algo:main} converges at the rate $\cO(1/\sqrt{t})$, same as MGDA and GroupDRO. \begin{restatable}[Convergence]{theorem}{convergence} Suppose (i) each task-specific loss $\ell_i$ is L-Lipschitz, (ii) $\ell_i$ is convex on the model parameter $\theta$, (iii) $\ell_i$ bounded by $B_\ell$ and (iv) $\|\theta\|_2$ is bounded by $B_\theta$.
+At training step $t$, let $\bar{\theta}^{(1:t)}\coloneqq \frac{1}{t}\sum_{\tau=1}^t{\theta^{(\tau)}}$, then

-where $m$ is the number of tasks. \end{restatable} With the convergence analysis, we further deduce that the solution of \Cref{algo:main} is Pareto optimal in the convex setting. \looseness=-1
+where $m$ is the number of tasks. \end{restatable} With the convergence analysis, we further deduce that the solution of ExcessMTL is Pareto optimal in the convex setting. \looseness=-1

 \begin{restatable}[Pareto Optimality]{corollary}{pareto} Under the same conditions as Theorem \ref{thm:convergence}, using the weights $\alpha$ output by \Cref{algo:main}, we have

 where $\theta^*$ is the Pareto optimal solution, i.e., $\theta^*=\argmin_\theta \sum_{i=1}^m \alpha_i\cE_i(\theta)$. \end{restatable} This condition is the same as \Cref{def:pareto-optimal} because the weights $\alpha$ are positive, so any Pareto improvement over $\theta^*$ would increase the sum.
 The proof is in \Cref{proof:pareto_opt}.
 For non-convex cases, we next provide a stationary analysis.